 2. Masouleh Village

 Masouleh is famous for the spectacular architecture that its village owns on one of the steep hillsides.
 The yard of the houses above is the roof of the houses below.
 This fact makes this village unusual in a way but pleasing to look at as well.
-Every single has colorful flowerpots on their balcony that spread a great vibe to the environment besides giving the village a beautiful look.
-Among the houses you can find shops, restaurants, and cafes in which you can take a break, trying some Persian tea or local foods.
+Every single house has colorful flowerpots on its balcony that spread a great vibe to the environment besides giving the village a beautiful look.
+Among the houses, you can find shops, restaurants, and cafes in which you can take a break, and try some Persian tea or local foods.
 The locals are very kind and generous.
-You can buy products and handicrafts that are for sale from them.
+You can buy products and Persian handicrafts that are for sale from them.